sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 expect(getAssetDirs({assetsDir: ['pizza', 'tacos']})).toEqual([{from: 'pizza'}, {from: 'tacos'}])
 -->

-I don’t like that Lodash’s [`castArray()` method](https://lodash.com/docs#castArray) wraps `undefined` in an array, which isn’t what I’d expect, but still the result is simpler.
+I don’t like that Lodash’s [`castArray()` method](https://lodash.com/docs#castArray) wraps `undefined` in an array, which isn’t what I’d expect, but still, the result is simpler.

+{#shortcuts}

 ## Avoid shortcuts

 CSS has [shorthand properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Shorthand_properties), and developers often overuse them.
-The idea is that we can use a single property to define several properties at the same time.
+The idea is that a single property can define multiple properties at the same time.
 Here’s a good example:

 ```css
 .block {